rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 ### Subclassing Mappers

-To DRY the code you can *subclass* a new mapper from existing one and customize it for slightly different output.
+To keep your code [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself), mappers can be *subclassed* from existing mappers to customize it for slightly different output.

 ```ruby
 class FirstMapper < ROM::Mapper